7 Things Online Writing Clients Need to Hear before Hiring You

 4. I’ll have that to you by this date

-5. I’m flexible… but busy
+5. I’m flexible. . . but busy

 Online writing clients like to hear that if something comes up, you’re the sort of writer they can rely on to be a bit flexible.
-However, giving in to a client’s every whim and request at the drop of a hat can actually be counter-productive.

-If you’re the competent and successful writer you say are, your schedule will likely be on the busy side.
+Look at it from the client's point of view: if you’re the competent and successful writer you say are, your schedule will likely be on the busy side.

 6. Have you got any questions for me?

 Inviting questions from potential new writing clients brings together most of the elements we’ve already looked at.
 It shows a confidence in your abilities and that you won’t leave any stone unturned in your quest for assuring quality.